 If your child has been involved in a school bus accident, there are a number of important steps to take.
 First, have your child receive the necessary medical attention he or she needs, even for injuries that appear minor.
 You will want to ensure there aren’t any additional, more serious underlying issues that need to be addressed.

 Document the child’s injuries and keep medical records.
 Learn the who, what, when, where, and why of the accident.
 Obtaining photographs of the accident scene, police reports, and witness statements can be helpful.
 You should definitely retain medical records concerning your child’s treatment and any diagnoses as well.

 Lastly, contact an experienced Georgia automobile and personal injury attorney.
 School buses are operated by municipalities and other government units.
 Lawsuits are more complicated when cities, counties, school boards, and states are involved.
 Your ability to recover damages may be limited, and there may also be statutes of limitations and other deadlines.

 The Attorneys at Schneider Hammers Can Help

 Because school bus accidents are generally more complex than those involving private parties, having a lawyer is a must.
 At Schneider Hammers, we have the experience necessary to make sure any liable parties are held accountable for your injuries.
-Give us a call today and let one of our dedicated team members help you get started with your case.
+Give our Georgia injury law firm a call today and let one of our dedicated team members help you get started with your case.